hertogp/stitch/_readme.md

 - cb.attr.identifier, or
 - cb\<nth\>, where it's the nth codeblock seen by stitch

-This is also used when generating an `id` for included results:

-    id = cid-nth-what

-Where `nth` is the nth directive of the `inc`-option being inserted and the `what` is the part being inserted.
-So `csv-3-err` is the id for the element inserted for codeblock with:\n
+When generating `id` to assign to included elements, `id=cid-nth-what` is used, where `nth` is the nth directive of the `inc`-option being inserted and the `what` is the part being inserted.

+So `csv-3-err` is the id for the element inserted for codeblock with:\
 - identifier `csv`, and\
 - its because of the 3rd directive in its `inc` option, where\
 - the `err` artificat is to be included.